Kcyle/terrapinanimesocietyweb/README.md

 ## Editing JSON without breaking the site

 The content files use a format called JSON.
-It is only text, but it is strict about punctuation, and nearly every failed build comes down to one of three rules.
+It is only text, but it is strict about punctuation, and most failed builds comes down to one of three things.

-Text goes inside double quotes, so `"leader": "Annie"` is correct and `"leader": Annie` is not.
+Text goes inside double quotes, so `"President": "Annie"` is correct and `"President": Annie` is not.
 Items in a list are separated by commas, and the last item in a list has no comma after it.
 Finally, do not delete a `{`, `}`, `[`, or `]` unless you are deliberately removing a whole block.

 The safest way to add something new is to copy an existing block, paste it directly below, and change the values inside it.
 The punctuation is then already correct.